DigitaleGesellschaft/jekyll-theme-conference/_talks/testKM.md

 ---
-name: Development and benchmarking of wNetNC - a weighted network analysis tool to identify functional pathway structures and protein complexes
+name: "Development and benchmarking of wNetNC: a weighted network analysis tool to identify functional pathway structures and protein complexes"
 speakers:
   - Kelsey McCulloch
 categories: